vvalmispild/job_scraper_glassdoor/README.md

 ## Glassdoor Job Scraper

-This is a Python script to scrape job-related data from the Glassdoor job search website.
+This Python code uses Selenium to scrape job-related data from Glassdoor's job search results page.
+The data is then stored in a CSV file.

 ### Prerequisites: <br/>
 Before running the script, make sure you have the following libraries installed: <br/>